m3ow-dev/website/content/post/comp/index.md

 ---
 title: Competitions (CTFS and Conferences)
-description: List of all my past CTF compétitions and Conferences
+description: List of all my past CTF competitions and Conferences
 slug: ctfs
 date: 2025-05-12 00:00:00+0000
 weight: 2